 Topic 45: Feminist Interventions in Borderlands History.
-Same as Mexican American Studies 374 (Topic 38) and Women's and Gender

-Studies 340 (Topic 45).
+Same as Mexican American Studies 374 (Topic 38) and Women's and Gender Studies 340 (Topic 45).
 Provides an in-depth understanding of the social, economic, and spatial transformations of the United States/ Mexico borderlands in the nineteenth and early twentieth centuries.
-Only one of the following may be counted: American Studies 370 (Topic: Feminist Interventions in Borderlands History), 370 (Topic 45), Mexican American Studies 374 (Topic: Feminist Interventions in Borderlands History), 374 (Topic 38), Women's and Gender Studies 340 (Topic: Feminist Interventions in Borderlands History), 340 (Topic 45).
+Only one of the following may be counted: American Studies 370 (Topic: Feminist Interventions in Borderlands History), 370 (Topic 45), Mexican American Studies 374 (Topic: Feminist Interventions in Borderlands History), 374 (Topic 38), Women's and Gender Studies 340 (Topic: Feminist Interventions in Borderlands History), 340 (Topic ethnic groups in Texas.

-Topic 47: Language, Culture, and the Texas German Experience.
-Same as Anthropology 324L (Topic 55), German, Scandinavian, and Dutch Studies 351C, and Linguistics 351D.
-The evolution of the culture and language of German immigrants to Texas from the 1840s through the present and how they have influenced other ethnic groups in Texas.
 Three lectures a week for one semester.
-Only one of the following may be counted: American Studies 370 (Topic 47), Anthropology 324L (Topic 55), German, Scandinavian, and Dutch Studies 351C, Linguistics 351D.
+Only one of the following may be counted: American Studies 370 (Topic: Language, Culture, and the Texas German Experience), 370 (Topic 47), Anthropology 324L (Topic: Language, Culture, and the Texas German Experience), 324L (Topic 55), Germanic Civilization 327E (Topic 11) German, Scandinavian, and Dutch Studies 351C, Linguistics 350 (Topic: Language, Culture, and the Texas German Experience), 373 (Topic 10).
 Additional prerequisite: Upper-division standing.

+Topic 47: Language, Culture, and the Texas German Experience.
+Same as Anthropology 324L (Topic 55), German, Scandinavian, and Dutch Studies 351C, and Linguistics 373 (Topic 10).
+The evolution of the culture and language of German immigrants to Texas from the 1840s through the present and how they have influenced other

 Topic 48: Race and Citizenship in United States History.
 Same as History 350R (Topic 25) and Mexican American Studies 374 (Topic 35).
 Uses primary and secondary sources to analyze how race and citizenship have functioned for populations of color in the United States.
 Only one of the following may be counted: American Studies 370 (Topic: Race and Citizenship in United States History), 370 (Topic 48), History 350R (Topic: Race and Citizenship in United States History), 350R (Topic 25), Mexican American Studies 374 (Topic: Race and Citizenship in United States History), 374 (Topic 35).